Roo7K1d/Jitsi-Meet-Raider/README.md

 # Jitsi-Meet-Raider
 This is a little Jitsi Meet Raider with features like siren earrape, chat spam, multiple bots etc.

+WARNING: THIS IS FOR EDUCATIONAL PURPOSES ONLY!
+I AM NOT RESPONSIBLE FOR EVERY DAMAGE RESULTING FROM THIS!

 ## Support
 For quick support you can join my [Discord](https://discord.gg/QQaWvMkFbs)